For people who want to understand English fast!

 Nina is the author of a bestselling listening book on real spoken English -- "Whaddaya Say" (Pearson Education, 45 printings).
 She's written many English textbooks for major publishers like Pearson Education, Cengage, McGraw-Hill, etc., and she's done formal research on natural spoken English at the University of California, Los Angeles.

-JOIN 700 ENGLISH STUDENTS WHO HAVE SUCCESSFULLY IMPROVED THEIR LISTENING SKILLS WITH THIS COURSE.
+JOIN OVER 700 ENGLISH STUDENTS WHO HAVE SUCCESSFULLY IMPROVED THEIR LISTENING SKILLS WITH THIS COURSE.

 BONUS!
 You'll also get practice sounding more like a native speaker.
 Nina will give you a very important secret in the last lesson that will make your English sound more natural immediately.